ReactiveXYZ-Dev/Adonis-Queue-Pro/README.md

 Queue.dispatch(new ExampleJob, '2 seconds from now');
 ```
 ### Remove jobs

-Remove a single job by id
+Remove a single job by id:

 ```js
 // asynchronous removal...
 Queue.remove(id).then(response => {}, error => {});
 ```

-Clear all jobs
+Clear all jobs:

 ```js
 // also returns a promise
 Queue.clear().then(response => {}, error => {});
 ```

+### Run tests

+After you run `queue:init`, we will generate a test file in the tests directory at *{appRoot}/test*.
+Then you can follow the instructions [here](https://adonisjs.com/docs/4.1/testing) to run the test.

+If you don't like it, feel free to remove it.

 ## Development

-Contributions are welcomed !
-This is an early start project so please send a pull request when you squashed a bug!
+Contributions are welcome!
+This is a community project so please send a pull request whenever you feel like to!

 ### Todos
  - Write tests